 This is part of the company’s efforts to create greater economic opportunity for more people by using its business resources and expertise – including data, research, talent and philanthropic investments – as well as through collaboration with policy, business and community leaders.

 To drive change, the PolicyCenter will focus on helping people with arrest or conviction histories in the following ways:

-Automatic record clearing for eligible offenses can streamline the process and boost employment.
+Automatic record clearing for eligible federal and state offenses can streamline the process and boost employment.